-Architecture is about culture, values, and identity and so should Enterprise Architecture be.
-And if you talk about culture, values, and identity, you notice there are differences between African and European companies or American and Asian companies.
+Architecture is about culture, values, and identity, and so should Enterprise Architecture.
+And if you talk about culture, values, and identity, you notice differences between African and European companies or American and Asian companies.

-Without knowing exactly what it is, you observe the differences that exist, making a company successful in a country or culture.
+Without knowing exactly what it is, you observe the differences that make a company successful in a country or culture.
 And the companies are not static, over time they change, but within the context and framework of their culture and identity.

 Too many companies cease to exist because they make decisions too late.
-The changes in the ecosystem or environment make that they may need to shift in identity, culture, or values.
-It is the task of the Enterprise architect to design a successful and survival architecture and structure for a company and to supervise the transformation of the old outdated company into a new and modern one.
-So the challenge for an enterprise architect is two-fold: to design a future-proof architecture, but also one that allows for a company to change over time.
+The changes in the ecosystem or environment make them need to shift in identity, culture, or values.
+It is the task of the enterprise architect to design a successful and sustainable architecture and structure for a company and to supervise the transformation of the old, outdated company into a new and modern one.
+So, the challenge for an enterprise architect is two-fold: to design a future-proof architecture that allows a company to change over time.

-If we look at successful American enterprises we encounter a 'Winner' mentality.
-Many people, not everyone, of course, would like to adopt that winner mentality in their own company.
+If we look at successful American enterprises, we encounter a 'Winner' mentality.
+Many people, not everyone, would like to adopt that winner mentality in their own company.
 Part of these Winner enterprises is that they adopt new technologies and concepts quickly.

-This blog is the first search for the top 10 architecture principles that make a company into a Winner enterprise.
-Whether the company is Google, Facebook, Nike, or Microsoft, they all share applied architecture principles.
-And the question is: what do you need to change to become a Winner Enterprise too?
+This blog is the first search for the top 10 architecture principles that make a company a Winner enterprise.
+Whether the company is Google, Facebook, Nike, or Microsoft, they share applied architecture principles.
+And the question is: what do you need to change to become a Winner Enterprise, too?

 The American Winner Enterprise

-The architecture principles we are going to discuss here may not be the actual top 10.
+The architectural principles discussed here may not be the top 10.
 This is only a first exploration.
-And it may not even be possible to identify a common set or shared set of the most important architecture principles to become a Winner Enterprise.
-But it is very interesting to see how far we can come.
+And it may not even be possible to identify a common set or shared set of the most important architectural principles to become a Winner Enterprise.
+But it is exciting to see how far we can come.
 Will it deliver something we can use?

 Every country may have its winner enterprise architecture or even its winner reference architecture.
-Because the US has many perfect examples and perfect failures, it is a good starting point for trying to find or uncover the top 10 architecture principles of the winner enterprise.
+Because the US has many perfect examples and failures, it is a good starting point for finding or uncovering the top 10 architecture principles of the winner enterprise.

 The Top 10 Architecture Principles